This easy autumn themed static electricity experiment is great for kids of all ages and super simple to set up!

 Woolly jumper or hair

 Cut up the different types of paper into leaf or tree shapes

 Blow up the balloon, and rub it on your jumper or hair.

 How does it work?

 When the balloon is rubbed onto your hair, tiny particles pass from your hair to the balloon which cause a build up of static electricity.
 The static electricity pulls on the tissue paper lifting it up.

-I’ve got a more in depth explanation about static electricity over on our jumping frogs static electricity experiment.
+I’ve got a more in depth explanation about static electricity over on my jumping frogs static electricity experiment.

 Does the experiment work with thicker/heavier paper?